friendly-bits/geoip-shell/Documentation/DETAILS.md

 - geoip-shell-cronsetup.sh

 ### Helper Scripts
-- geoip-shell-geoinit.sh
+**geoip-shell-geoinit.sh**

-  This script is sourced from all main scripts.
+- This script is sourced from all main scripts.
 It sets some essential variables, checks for compatible shell, then sources the -lib-common script, then sources the /etc/geoip-shell/geoip-shell.const file which stores some system-specific constants.

-- geoip-shell-detect-lan.sh
+**geoip-shell-detect-lan.sh**
 This script is only used under specific conditions:
-- During initial setup, with whitelist mode, and only if wan interfaces were set to 'all', and lan subnets were not specified via command line args. geoip-shell then assumes that it is being installed on a machine belonging to a LAN, uses this script to detect the LAN subnets and offers the user to add them to the whitelist, and to enable automatic detection of LAN subnets in the future.
+- During initial setup, with whitelist mode, and only if wan interfaces were set to 'all', and LAN subnets were not specified via command line args. geoip-shell then assumes that it is being installed on a machine belonging to a LAN, uses this script to detect the LAN subnets and offers the user to add them to the whitelist, and to enable automatic detection of LAN subnets in the future.
-- At the time of creating/updating firewall rules, and only if LAN subnets automatic detection was enabled during initial setup or later via the `geoip-shell configure -l auto` command.
-The suite then re-detects and refreshes the LAN subnets in the whitelist automatically.
+- At the time of creating/updating firewall rules, and only if LAN subnets automatic detection is enabled. geoip-shell then re-detects LAN subnets automatically.

 ### Library Scripts
 - lib/geoip-shell-lib-common.sh